acruz2332/testes/README.md

 i split into two files on healthkathon because google colab was crashed when i do it in one file.
 So, preprocessing was made in google colab then modelling and fit was made using jupynter notebook. it was a big process, since i processing 11million data.
 So i'm so sorry if the structure was so bad, its contain the old process and so messy.
 But there is a redline when i use random oversampling with total 1,9m data train and fit it on Random forest algorithm.
 It gives 92% accuracy.

+##anyway, you can find out my other project on this github, thank you:D